MCV-2019-M1-Project/mcv-m1-code/README.md

 ## utils/
-- Forder with some useful scripts
+- Folder with some useful scripts